-Nominee Key Qualifications Jeffrey Siegel Service as our Chairman of the Board and Executive Chairman; extensive knowledge of our strategy, operations and financial position and of the housewares and retail industries.
+Nominee Key Qualifications Jeffrey Siegel Service as our Executive Chairman until his transition to Chairman of the Board in 2023; extensive knowledge of our strategy, operations and financial position and of the housewares and retail industries.
 Robert B. Kay Service as our Chief Executive Officer; distinguished career as the Chief Executive Officer in the housewares industry; experience gained in leadership positions in various industries.
 Rachael A. Jarosh Strong background in communications, finance and general management with deep knowledge of private sector environmental, social, and governance (ESG) matters; strong legal experience as senior counsel in corporate practice in private practice and knowledge of investment banking with a background in investment research and banking at a large bank.
-John Koegel Notable career in retailing; strong background in merchandising and general management; consultant for private investment funds and their retail and consumer related portfolio companies; recognized expertise in business improvement, management oversight and due diligence; experience in providing strategic advice on merger and acquisition transactions; knowledge of the Company and the housewares industry through board service.

-Nominee Key Qualifications Cherrie Nanninga Extensive experience as a financial and operations executive; experience as Deputy Chief Financial Officer of a large public sector organization and Chief Operating Officer of a large division of a multinational company; knowledge of the Company and the housewares industry through board service.
+Cherrie Nanninga Extensive experience as a financial and operations executive; experience as Deputy Chief Financial Officer of a large public sector organization and Chief Operating Officer of a large division of a multinational company; knowledge of the Company and the housewares industry through board service.
 Craig Phillips Longstanding service as our Senior Vice-President - Distribution and Vice-President - Manufacturing until his retirement in 2015; knowledge of our strategy, operations and financial position and of the housewares industry.
-Veronique Gabai-Pinsky Expert in brand building, product development, creative and innovation, global business management, organizational design, talent management, brand portfolio management through senior leadership positions in the beauty and fragrance industry and the ready to wear apparel industry.
-Bruce G. Pollack Extensive investment banking and private equity experience; board of director leadership experience through portfolio companies of Centre Partners Management, LLC.
+Veronique Gabai-Pinsky Expert in brand building, product development, creative and innovation, global business management, organizational design, talent management, brand portfolio management through senior leadership positions in the beauty and fragrance industry and the ready-to-wear apparel industry.
+Bruce G. Pollack Extensive investment banking and private equity experience; board of director leadership experience through portfolio companies of Centre Partners Management LLC.
 Michael J. Regan Notable career with extensive public company board experience; experience as an audit partner in a large international accounting firm; financial, business and strategic acumen and knowledge of the retail and consumer products industries.
-Michael Schnabel Extensive investment banking and private equity experience; board of director leadership experience through portfolio companies of Centre Partners Management, LLC.
+Michael Schnabel Extensive investment banking and private equity experience; board of director leadership experience through portfolio companies of Centre Partners Management LLC.

-Each of the nominees have consented to being named in this proxy statement and to serve on the Board if elected.
+Each of the nominees has consented to being named in this Proxy Statement and to serve on the Board if elected.
 We have no reason to believe that any of the nominees will not be a candidate or will be unable to serve.
 However, should any of the foregoing nominees become unavailable for any reason, the persons named as proxies in the enclosed proxy card intend to vote for such other person or persons as the Board may nominate.